Saubhik998/file-upload-app/README.md

 # 📁 File Upload App

 A simple and efficient file upload application built using **.NET Web API** for the backend and **React** for the frontend.
-This project leverages **MongoDB GridFS** for storing uploaded files, including images and accompanying text.
+This project leverages **MongoDB GridFS** for storing uploaded files, including images.
 It provides APIs for uploading, fetching, and deleting files, and is thoroughly tested with **xUnit** for high code coverage.

 ---